calebpromoore-creator/RTL-SDR-Project/README.md

 Meteor M2 broadcasted at 137.900 mHz
 Meteor M2-3 broadcasted at 137.900 mHz
 Meteor M2-4 broadcasted at 137.900 mHz
 I used a local NOAA test frequency to test my antenna.
-The frequency was 162.550 mHz
+The frequency was 162.550 mHz You want to stagger the frequency slightly so it can be corrected in satdump and make a clearer image.
+For example when trying to capture recording for Meteor M2-3/Meteor M2-4 I set the frequency to 137.914.500.

 For the ISS the signal you want to record is audio.
 The audio recorder in SDR# is used.
 Make sure that SDR# audio is output through  While recording the audio on a laptop, I plan to use Robot 36.
 Robot 36 is a smartphone app that can decode the SSTV audio signals from the ISS.
 For the Meteor Satellites, IQ LRPT signals are recorded instead of audio, this offers higher resolution images than NOAA images.
 To recieve them, a broadband recorder in SDR# was used.